webmeier/learnjs/outlines/Ajax outline.md

   1. Fetch vs XHR
   2. Fetching with Fetch
   3. Handling Fetch's response
+4. Data Types
-4. JavaScript Promises
+5. JavaScript Promises
   1. What are promises
   2. How to use promises
   3. How to construct promises
   4. Example of a real promise (Fetch)
-5. Requesting multiple resources at once
+6. Requesting multiple resources at once
   1. Event-driven XHR vs Promise driven Fetch (When you request a resource multiple times)
   2. Promise.all
   3. Promise.race
-6. Requests and responses
+7. Requests and responses
   1. The anatomy of a request
     1. Endpoint
     2. Method